Christian Burgess: Union SG

 Burgess turned down a contract extension at Portsmouth and on 7 July 2020 joined Belgian First Division B club Union SG, signing a three-year deal with the option of an additional year.
 He scored his first goal for the club in a 3–1 victory against Club NXT.
-At the end of the season USG were promoted, making it the second league title victory of Burgess' career.
-Burgess was awarded a place in the Team of the Season at the end of the season.
+At the end of the season Union were promoted, securing the second league title of Burgess' career.
+Burgess was named in the Division 1B Team of the Season.

-On 21 November 2021, Burgess scored two goals for the club in a 7–1 victory against Oostende.
-The team finished first in the regular season of their return campaign, although they would lose out on the title during the six-game playoffs, finishing second.
+On 21 November 2021, Burgess scored twice in a 7–1 victory against Oostende.
+The team finished first in the regular season of their return campaign to the Belgian Pro League, although they ultimately finished runners-up after the championship play-offs.

-The following year, RUSG once again qualified for the championship playoffs, having finished level on points with Genk.
-In a close fight for first on the final day, Burgess and Union would lose out when they conceded three late goals against Club Brugge on the final day, thus losing out to Antwerp by a point.
-During 2023, Burgess, who had missed just three games throughout the league season, was given the nickname "Air Burgey" as a nod to his aerial prowess.
+The following year, Union again qualified for the championship play-offs after finishing level on points with Genk.
+In a close title race on the final day, Burgess and Union conceded three late goals against Club Brugge, allowing Antwerp to claim the title by a single point.
+During the season, Burgess missed only three league matches and earned the nickname "Air Burgey" in recognition of his aerial ability.

+In the 2023–24 season, Burgess helped Union win the Belgian Cup, the first major cup title of his career.
+Union also mounted another challenge for the league championship, ultimately finishing second in the 2023–24 Belgian Pro League, one point behind Club Brugge.
+In the 2024–25 season, Burgess helped Union secure their first Belgian league title in 90 years.
+He made his UEFA Champions League debut in a 3–1 away win over PSV Eindhoven on 16 September 2025.
+He added a second Belgian Cup winner's medal in the 2025–26 season.
+Following the conclusion of the 2025–26 campaign, Burgess announced that he would leave Union Saint-Gilloise at the expiration of his contract after six seasons with the club.

+KAA Gent

+On 15 June 2026, Burgess joined fellow Belgian Pro League side KAA Gent on a free transfer, signing a two-year deal.